The latest information about our products.

 Immobilized enzymes however have made it possible to avoid this and when immobilized on stable polymeric media they have paved the way to automation.

-The present application note describes the details of the automated digestion of Cytochrome c from equine heart using a basic HPLC instrument
+The present application notes describe the details of the automated digestions on HPLC instruments.

 See Application Note 132:

 There are however a number of variables that may affect the automated digestion.